Category Archives: Psychology

 Happiness Strategy: Manage Hardship

-manage hardshipIn this fourth post on Dr. Sonia Lyubomirsky’s book The How of Happiness, I’ll discuss strategies for coping with life’s inevitable downturns.
+manage hardshipIn this fourth post on Dr. Sonja Lyubomirsky’s book The How of Happiness, I’ll discuss strategies for coping with life’s inevitable downturns.
 According to Lyubomirsky, half of all adults will experience at least one traumatic event in their lifetime – e.g., death, terminal or chronic illness, major surgery, job loss, natural disaster.
 We’ll also know the pain of navigating the end-of-life for parents and grandparents, break-ups, friendships gone sour, work and family stress, and other disappointments.
 We need to find our way out of hurt, sadness, depression, confusion, and/or fear such that the disruption’s impact does not become a permanent state of despair.

 Develop coping strategies.
 Lyubomirsky says our response to a negative event or situation can be problem-focused (seeking resolution), emotion-focused (managing reaction), or some combination of the two.
 A problem-focused approach may look at options, identify pro/cons, assess costs/benefits, and develop criteria for decision-making.
 It relieves stress by providing a means to reassert control and take action.
 An emotion-focused approach provides comfort or relief in the moment and helps move toward a state of acceptance and equilibrium.
 Representative tactics include: